n-harley/idyo-gw/index.md

 ## Agent Behaviour Data Set

 We consider a highly simplified scenario in which a gridworld agent must open a door by first picking up a key.
 The task here is 'open door'.
 The (implicit) sub-tasks are 'pickup key' and 'unlock door'.
-Our aim is to identify the boundary between these sub-tasks.
+The last element in the sub-task 'pickup key' represents a state in which the previous action is 'pickup', the agent's position is unchanged, and the key is no longer visible.

 <img src="mission.png" alt="Example Mission" width="100%">

+The objective is to identify this boundary element between the sub-tasks using only the probabilities given by a statistical model build from agent behaviour data.

 The [data set](dataset.pkl) contains 1000 example missions recording the agent behavior undertaken to successfully 'open door'.
 Each example mission begins with a random configuration of agent, key and door.
 A jupyter notebook for exploring the raw data set can her found [here](https://nbviewer.jupyter.org/github/n-harley/idyog/blob/main/dataset-explorer.ipynb).

 ## Representation

 We represent each example mission as a sequence.
 Elements in the sequence represents the state of the gridworld at that point in the mission, as well as the action performed immediately prior to entering that state.
-Sequence elements are represented as a collection of feature values.
+Each stage in the sequence is represented as a collection of feature values.
 These features capture abstract information about the grid from both bird's-eye and first-person perspectives.
 Details of the representation are given below.

 <embed src="https://n-harley.github.io/idyog/representation.pdf" type="application/pdf" width="100%" height="500"/>

 ## Statistical Modelling

-The features are used to construct statistical models of the object sequences.
+The features are used to construct statistical models of the sequences.
 These models are constructed using IDyOM (<http://mtpearce.github.io/idyom/>).
 IDyOM is a multiple viewpoint system for capturing statistical patterns in multi-dimensional data.
 (It was originally applied to musical.
 However, the basic principle are applicable to any sequence.)
-We use a variety of models constructed by running IDyOM with different parameters.
+We construct a variety of models by running IDyOM with different parameters.
+Details of these models than their paramters are given [here](./models.md)

-The models give the information content of each object in a sequence (the degree to which it was unexpected), as well as the entropy at each point in the mission (the uncertainty of what comes next).
-Information content and entropy are used to define a variety of boundary strength profiles.
+The models give a probability distribution of the next action at each stage in a mission.
+From this we compute the following:

+- Information content `ic` can be see as expectedness of the current element in the context.
+- Entropy `en` can be seen as the the uncertainty of what action will comes next in the current context.
+- Information gain `ig` is the KL divergence between the distributions before and after the current element is processed.

+## Sub-Task Boundary Detection

 By looking for peaks in these profiles, we can estimate the location of the sub-task boundary between 'pickup key' and 'open door'.
-We explore a variety of different boundary strength profiles and peak picking estimators, described [here](./subtask-detection.md)

-An explanation of how the models are computed can be found [here](./models.md).

-A jupyter notebook for exploring the different models can be found [here](https://nbviewer.jupyter.org/github/n-harley/idyog/blob/main/model-explorer.ipynb).

-## Sub-Task Boundary Detection

-The last element of the sequence representing the sub-task 'pickup key' represents a state in which the previous action is 'pickup', the agent's position is unchanged, and the key is no longer visible.
-The objective is to identify this boundary element between the sub-tasks using only the probabilities given by the statistical model.

-We assume that:
+To do this we assume that:

 1. The `ic` of the boundary element will be low.
 2. The `ic` of the element after the boundary element (i.e. the first element of the next sub-task) will be high.
 3. The `en` at the boundary element will be high.
 4. The `en` just before the boundary element will be low.
-5. The `ig` (the KL divergence between the predictive distribution before and after the element is processed) at the boundary element will be high.
+5. The `ig` at the boundary element will be high.

-We consider the following detection methods:
+Given these assumptions We consider the following detection methods:

 - `min_ic`: minimum information content
-- `min_en`: minimum entropy
+- `min_en`: minimum entropy.

-- `max_ic_diff`: maximum increase in information content
+- `max_ic_diff`: maximum increase in information content.
 - `max_en_diff`: maximum increase in entropy
 - `max_ig_diff`: maximum information gain